DifinaLivera/CodeAlpha_ObjectDetectionAndTracking/README.md

 # 🎯 Real-Time Occupancy Monitoring System

-> **YOLOv8 · Deep SORT · OpenCV · CustomTkinter · Pandas · ReportLab**

-A production-ready desktop application that detects and tracks people in video footage, counts entries and exits across a virtual line, maintains real-time occupancy, and generates analytics graphs + PDF reports — all from a polished GUI.
+> **CodeAlpha Internship — Task 4: Object Detection and Tracking**

+This project is submitted as **Task 4** of the [CodeAlpha](https://www.codealpha.tech/) Python Programming Internship.
+It is a production-ready desktop application that uses **YOLOv8** for person detection and **Deep SORT** for multi-object tracking to automatically count entries, exits, and real-time occupancy from pre-recorded video footage — all wrapped in a professional **CustomTkinter** GUI.

 ---